MISP/misp-guard/README.md

 # misp-guard
 `misp-guard` is a [mitmproxy](https://mitmproxy.org/) addon that inspects the synchronization traffic (via `PUSH` or `PULL`) between different MISP instances and applies a set of customizable rules defined in a JSON file.

-> **NOTE: By default this addon will block all outgoing HTTP requests that are not required during a MISP server sync.**
+> **NOTE: By default this addon will block all outgoing HTTP requests that are not required during a MISP server sync.
+However, individual URLs or domains can be whitelisted if necessary.**

 ## PUSH
 ```mermaid